marziosala/marziosala.github.io/_posts/2024-10-01-fractional.md

 The goal now is to fine the lowest value of $d$ that gives a stationary series.
+First we run through several values between 0 and 1 for illustration purposed, then we use an nonlinear solver.

 ```python